bclins/bclins.github.io/spring26/math121/notes.md

 * **Table:** [t-distribution table](https://people.hsc.edu/faculty-staff/blins/StatsExamples/Tables/TableC.pdf)

 We talked about how to use the table to find $t$-values.
-Then we did the following example.
+Then we did the following examples.

 1. Use the [class data](ClassData.xlsx) to make a 95\% confidence interval for the average height of all HSC students.

-Here is another example that we didn't have time for.

 2. Use the class data [class data](ClassData.xlsx) to make a 90\% confidence interval for the average weight of all HSC students.
+Are the conditions for making a confidence interval satisfied?

 We also did this workshop.